-The access ports are in two locations.
-The low-pressure (blue) port is on the top of the chiller assembly.
-The high-pressure (red) port is mounted on the RFD on the condenser assembly.
+The access ports are on the end of the hoses attached to the compressor.
+The low-pressure (blue) port and high-pressure (red) port.
 These ports are the service access to the system and are of different sizes.
 To access these ports the proper connecting valve must be used.